Skip to content

 What this might look like:

-When a new employee is added to your HR system, a Zap sends their details to a dedicated Zapier table, which includes a checklist of onboarding tasks, documents, and resources.
+• When a new employee is added to your HR system, their details get sent to a Zapier table, which includes a checklist of onboarding tasks, documents, and resources.

-Employees can review and complete tasks from that table, submit forms for help, and have conversations with a chatbot for support.
+• In a portal built on Interfaces, employees can review and complete tasks connected to the table, submit forms for help (which emails HR), and start conversations with Zapier chatbot for support.

 From building out drip emails to approving team budgets, Canvas can power your business no matter the use case.